 Facebook | Instagram

-– Ps Alun Davies
+Ps Alun Davies

-Accountability and administration costs remain quite low at 7.1% of total expenditure, with fundraising costs at less than 1% and community education at 3%.
-You can read our Summary Financial Report for the year ending 31 December 2019.
-A copy of the full General Purpose Financial Report is available for download.
+Overall, ACCI Relief has also continued to prioritise funding for our programs, with 89.2% of total expenditure directed to domestic programs, international programs and support costs during the year.
+Accountability and administration costs remain low at 6.5% of total expenditure, with fundraising costs continuing at less than 1% and community education at 3.1%.
+A copy of the full General Purpose Financial Report for the year ending 31 December 2020 is available for download here.

 Our financial statements have been prepared in accordance with the requirements set out in the ACFID Code of Conduct.
 For further information on the Code please refer to the ACFID website at www.acfid.asn.au.

 We are privileged to work with so many great people and project partners who have pivoted programs over the course of the last 12 months to response to the needs of the most vulnerable in the communities where they work.

 Thank you for your continuing support as we continue to assist and empower vulnerable communities through these uncertain times.

 2020 was a difficult year for all our field workers, especially those working in already impoverished communities.
 In Vietnam, the AOG World Relief team not only helped partner communities navigate the impacts of COVID-19 but supported them through one of the worst typhoon seasons in memory.
 Through it all, the team kept true to its community development model – listening to those whose lives were impacted and providing a response that truly met their needs.